The Best Malva Pudding

 What is Malva pudding?

-Malva pudding is a traditional South African dessert which very similar to British sticky toffee pudding in idea.
+Malva pudding is a traditional South African dessert, very similar to British sticky toffee pudding in concept.
 A cake-like baked pudding drenched in sauce/syrup and served warm with custard or cream.
-The pudding is made with apricot jam/apricot preserves, white vinegar, sugar, flour and eggs and a sweet sauce is poured over the top the moment it comes out of the oven.
+This Malva Pudding Recipe is made with apricot jam/apricot preserves, white vinegar, sugar, flour and eggs with a sweet sauce is poured over the top the moment it comes out of the oven.

 - Butter.